Government loan programs

 - Right to prepay loan without penalties

-- The Mortgage can be taken over (or assumed) by the buyer when a home is sold.
+- The Mortgage can be taken over (or assumed) by another qualified veteran when a home is sold.

 - Counselling and assistance available to veteran borrowers having financial difficulty or facing default on their loan.